Policy of Thoughts: Scaling Test-Time Training for LLM Reasoning via Online Policy Evolution: Methodology: Policy of Thoughts (PoT)

 Guided by Popperian epistemology, PoT recasts reasoning as a cycle of \textbf{$P_1 \to TT \to EE \to P_2$} (\textbf{Figure 1}).
 For any given problem $\mathcal{P}$, PoT initializes a task-specific \textbf{transient adapter} $\phi_1$, representing the initial policy state $P_1$.

 The reasoning process unfolds over multiple steps $t \in \{1, \dots, T\}$, each comprising an interleaved phase of exploration and adaptation: \begin{itemize} \item \textbf{Exploratory Conjecture ($TT$)}: PoT employs structured search to explore the solution space, generating a diverse ensemble of trajectories as tentative theories. \item \textbf{Policy Internalization ($EE \to P_2$)}: Execution feedback serves as objective refutation.
-PoT leverages GRPO to \textbf{internalize} these signals into the transient adapter, producing an evolved policy $\phi_{t+1}$ (state $P_2$) with a refined prior for subsequent search. \end{itemize} This cycle ensures that test-time computation is dedicated not only to exploring the solution space but also to iteratively refining the model’s internal reasoning logic.
+PoT leverages GRPO to \textbf{internalize} these signals into the transient adapter, producing an evolved policy $\phi_{t+1}$ (state $P_2$) with a refined prior for subsequent search. \end{itemize} This cycle ensures that test-time computation supports both solution-space exploration and internal reasoning refinement.